Macro-Deck-App/Macro-Deck/README.md

 ## Setting variables
 Maybe your plugin gets data you want to store in a variable like temperatures, states, etc. If the variable don't exists, Macro Deck automatically creates it.
 You just need to set the value.

-Please note: please only use lower case variable names without white spaces and any special character
+Please note: please only use lower case variable names without white spaces and any special characters

 Example:
 ```my_awesome_variable```